-How to Build a Personal Finance Foundation for Teens
+Teens' Guide to Building a Strong Personal Finance Foundation

 Creating healthy financial habits, such as regular budgeting and building credit, is just as important for teenagers as adults.
 However, it’s common for teens, who are learning how to handle their finances, to encounter money mishaps and mismanagement.
 It’s important for parents and caregivers to discuss financial matters with their teen and teach them to build strong financial practices.
 Teens can increase their financial literacy through money management principles, spending and savings practices, understanding credit and insurance and more.

 Almost three-fourths of teens feel they lack the financial knowledge to handle money matters properly, according to a Greenlight survey.
 It also stated 86% of teens want to start investing, but 45% don't because they don’t know how to.

 Understanding where your money goes is part of proper money management.
 Most teens spend the bulk of their money on food, clothing, accessories and cosmetics.
 The average credit score for people in their 20s is 660, below the country’s average.
 A solid foundation of financial knowledge allows you to build and maintain a good credit standing — and the earlier, the better.

 By learning about smart financial practices and how to differentiate needs and wants, you can start building a healthy relationship with money.

 In a 2020 survey, “Taking Stock With Teens,” teen spending was averaged to be $2,150 with food as the top spending item despite the pandemic’s impact.
 The survey showed increases in several categories, including video games, movies and room accessories.

 Differentiating between needs and wants can help you make better spending decisions and resist peer pressure.
 A need is something you need in everyday life, such as food, clothing or shelter.
 A want is a nice-to-have, such as a trip abroad or a book collection.

 - A functioning laptop.
 This may be a necessity for online or in-person school and its projects.